castlegateit/cgit-wp-product-catalogue/README.md

 *   `cgit_product_related_fields` filters the related product field options passed to ACF.
 *   `cgit_product_category` filters the options passed to the `register_taxonomy()` function that defined the product category taxonomy.
 *   `cgit_product_tag` filters the options passed to the `register_taxonomy()` function that defined the product tag taxonomy.
+*   `cgit_product_search_form` filters the HTML of the default search form.
+You could use this to edit or replace the default search form.
 *   `cgit_product_meta_query` is used in the `cgit_product_meta_query()` function that converts query parameters to WordPress meta queries.
 You can use this to extend the range of searchable fields.

 ## Requirements ##